lucafilippodangelo/ASP.NET-Core/README.md

 # ASP.NET-Core-Playground

-In this project I made my fingers dirty with the followins:
+In this project I made my fingers dirty with dotnet core, it was the first time I used core(ver.1.0):

 - dependency injection
 - middleware